roloje777/mg-bits-and-bytes-blog/_posts/philosophy-and-thinking/2024-07-14-time-management-2.md

 Rian - "Well think about it.<br>
 People like my dad and yours, use to save their money.<br>
 Now I cannot keep-up with the demand for cell phones.<br>
-I'm not complaining, but now instead of saving, we're all looking for the next best device.<br>
+I'm not complaining, but now instead of saving, we're all looking forward for the next best device."<br>
 </p>
 </framed-text>
 <p>